 In our experience, we’ve come to realize that the majority of the time cloudy moonshine is caused from your still ‘puking’ into the collection pot.
 This means that liquid in the boiler has foamed up into the column and then is dripping down through the condenser and drip arm.
 Lucky for us, the first solution is a simple one!
 If you notice your moonshine coming out cloudy, just turn down the heat.

 Temperature control is very important in order for you still to function properly.
 The best way to determine the necessary heat is simply to monitor the shine output.
 If it is too high, your shine will be cloudy, if it is too low, runs will take much longer than they should (liquid should come out 2-4 drops per second).

 Now, if solution #1 didn’t solve your problem, on to the next!
 The other possible problem with your moonshine is poor tail cuts.
 The tails contain fusel oils and if a high enough concentration of these oils makes it into your shine, it will become cloudy (sometimes right away and sometimes over time).
-To help determine where to make the cuts, collect the heads, hearts, and tails in half pint mason jars and label (and number) each jar once it’s full.
+To help determine where to make the cuts, collect the heads, hearts, and tails in half pint mason jars and label ( linked to an article discribing this process in depth) number each jar once it’s full.
 You can taste test them to figure out where to make the cut.
 You will notice that the tails will not be as smooth as the hearts.

 Occasionally the tap water you use may be high in minerals, making cloudiness more of a possibility.
 So when proofing, be sure to use filtered water.

 Once the yeast is done fermenting, it will settle down to the bottom of your fermentation pot.
 If you do not allow sufficient time for the yeast to naturally settle, some of it may get into the still, causing cloudy shine.
 To speed up this process you can lower the temperature of the mash assuming you are using a temperature controlled fermentation chamber.